-- Never install accessories or carry cargo that would impair the performance of your motorcycle.
-Carefully inspect the accessory before using it to make sure that it does not in any way reduce ground clearance or cornering clearance, limit suspension travel, steering travel or control operation, or obscure lights or reflectors. - Accessories fitted to the handlebar or the front fork area can create instability due to improper weight distribution or aerodynamic changes.
-If accessories
+Never install accessories or carry cargo that would impair the performance of your motorcycle.
+Carefully inspect the accessory before using it to make sure that it does not in any way reduce ground clearance or cornering clearance, limit suspension travel, steering travel or control operation, or obscure lights or reflectors.

-- are added to the handlebar or front fork area, they must be as lightweight as possible and should be kept to a minimum. - Bulky or large accessories may seriously affect the stability of the motorcycle due to aerodynamic effects.
+- Accessories fitted to the handlebar or the front fork area can create instability due to improper weight distribution or aerodynamic changes.
+If accessories are added to the handlebar or front fork area, they must be as lightweight as possible and should be kept to a minimum. - Bulky or large accessories may seriously affect the stability of the motorcycle due to aerodynamic effects.
 Wind may attempt to lift the motorcycle, or the motorcycle may become unstable in cross winds.
 These accessories may also cause instability when passing or being passed by large vehicles. - Certain accessories can displace the operator from his or her normal riding position.
-This improper position limits the freedom of movement of the operator and may limit control ability, therefore, such accessories are not recommended. - Use caution when adding electrical accessories.
-If electrical accessories exceed the capacity of the motorcycle's electrical system, an electric failure could result, which could cause a dangerous loss of lights or engine power.
+This improper position limits the freedom of movement of the opera-